An operational continuum limit of quantum combs: The continuous process tensor framework

-The advantage of working with~\cref{eq:cpt-eigen} is that it exposes (after diagonalisation, see~\cref{ssec:distance}) the spectral form of $\hat{\Upsilon}_T$, which will be useful for a variety of information-theoretic tasks, such as computing divergences between different processes.
-In the case where the drift matrix is Hamiltonian, the cost of an exact computation is at most polynomial in $D$.
-For Lindblad evolution, one would need to resort to perturbative methods in the jump operators.
+The advantage of working with~\cref{eq:cpt-eigen} is that it exposes the spectral form of $\hat{\Upsilon}_T$, which is useful for a variety of information-theoretic tasks, such as computing divergences between different processes which can be done with complexity polynomial in $D$, see~\cref{ssec:distance}.